Setting off on your career journey…

 - Is there a good link between the course and the industry?

-You can see me for more information on these topics.
+You can see the Career Advisor for more information on these topics.

-Are there any special requirements eg Oral Health (eg dentistry) might require sitting of the UMAT test mid-year.
-Applications close in April.
+Are there any special requirements e.g. Oral Health (e.g. dentistry) might require sitting of the UCAT test mid-year.
+Applications close in May.

 Applications to such courses are made through the Queensland Tertiary Admissions Centre (QTAC).
 Whilst most people apply for admission for the beginning of the year, there are other intakes during the year.
 Applications are best made late term 3 online on the QTAC website. (be careful some courses do have earlier deadlines or require folios, interviews etc. Be careful also of the start dates of your choices).